rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-school.md

 A full day is needed to understand the complexities of working with AWS

 0. Configure an Amazon IoT button to connect to AWS cloud
-0. Configure the Pi to connect to AWS cloud running NodeJs apps
+0. Configure the Pi to connect to AWS cloud running pre-built apps

 ### Day 4 - local servers